GeoSensorWebLab/data-transloader/lib/ontologies/README.markdown

 ## Editing the Ontology

 The ontology is encoded in the [RDF Turtle format][Turtle].
 I recommend using an editing application such as [Protégé][Protege] to avoid making typos or errors when editing the ontology.
+When pasting in new data to the TTL file, open the file in Protege and re-save it to reformat it.

 [Protege]: https://protege.stanford.edu
 [Turtle]: https://en.wikipedia.org/wiki/Turtle_(syntax)